cmanique/docker-fedora-xfce-nomachine/README.md

 ### Bash into the container with docker exec

 ```
-$ docker exec -it nomachine-codeready bash
+$ docker exec -it fedora-xfce-nomachine bash
 ```

 ### Start the NoMachine server